 “Marxent is the new way to design and visualize homegoods,” said Besecker.

 By combining personal service and digital transformation, exemplary customer service can be a great selling point for physical retail stores, providing experience that excites consumers physically, emotionally, and socially.
 The main goal of physical retail is to present shopping as exciting, surprising, and human.
 In the next 10 years, customer experience and retail methods will likely improve for the best.
-Based on the current trend in digital transformation, retail stores will be more available to provide bold ideas and great services to general consumers.
+Based on the current trend in digital transformation, the future of retail stores look to provide more bold ideas and great services to general consumers.